cmeeren/FSharp.JsonApi/README.md

 FSharp.JsonApi
 ==============

-Use F# to easily create and consume flexible, strongly typed web APIs following the [JSON-API specification](https://jsonapi.org/).
+A library that allows you to use F# to easily create and consume flexible, strongly typed web APIs following the [JSON-API specification](https://jsonapi.org/) – and an almost-production-ready API implementation sample to get you started on the right foot!

 Core features:

 * Full support for sparse fieldsets and included resources
 * Support for loading included resources asynchronously on-demand, in parallel
 * Uses [FSharp.JsonSkippable](https://github.com/cmeeren/FSharp.JsonSkippable) for strong typing of whether JSON properties are included or excluded
+* And much more

 The focus is on server implementations, but it may also be useful when implementing clients (please get in touch!).